Take Legal Action

 - National Environmental Policy Act, which applies to “major federal actions”

 - Section 4(f) of the Department of Transportation Act, which applies to federal or federally-funded transportation projects (including roads, rail, and transit)

-In addition, Connecticut has adopted a law, the Connecticut Environmental Policy Act, which protects properties on the National Register from certain actions by private parties and by the State.
+In addition, Connecticut has adopted a law, the Connecticut Environmental Protection Act, which protects properties on the National Register from certain actions by private parties and by the State.

 For the most part, these laws only apply to properties on or eligible for the National Register of Historic Places.